 Also, don’t forget to make overnight chicken stock in your slow cooker with the leftover bones!
 When I purchased an organic whole chicken from the grocery store for this recipe I asked the butcher to cut it into parts for me, which he did at no charge.
 I was also left with some parts that we don’t typically eat so I threw those in the slow cooker (along with the cooked bones) for the stock as well.

-Lemon Roasted Chicken and Cauliflower
+Tips For Making This Lemon Roasted Chicken and Cauliflower Recipe

 - If you have the time, pan sear the meat beforehand to lock in the juices before roasting